All posts

 1. Create an experiment in your Koryla dashboard

-2. Add the script tag to your site
+2. Add the Koryla middleware to your project (Next.js, Netlify, or WordPress)

 4. Start collecting data